helenayele1/Portfolio-landing-page/README.md

 ## Setup/Installation Requirements

-* _Clone repo from GitHub to your Desktop with this command: git clone https://github.com/helenayele/portfolio-website.git
+* Clone repo from GitHub to your Desktop with this command: git clone https://github.com/helenayele1/Portfolio-landing-page
-* _Navigate to the project directory within Terminal: cd portfolio-website_
+* Navigate to the project directory within Terminal: cd portfolio-website_
-* _Open the project in a browser.
+* Open the project in a browser.
 Locate index.html in a browser_

+This project is deployed and can be accessed online here: https://helenayele1.github.io/Portfolio-landing-page/

 ## Known Bugs